stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 The young man nodded.
 He seemed eager to get to the end of his tale, and utterly oblivious to the shadow that had fallen over the library.

 “The book said it had dominion over those lost at sea, and Father was lost at sea, so I just put two and two together.
 I was scared, but Uncle Peter said that magic was actually a lot easier than people thought and that it was only old fools in overly starched collars who pretended it was hard, so as to stop other people getting their hands on real power.
-He said that magic was in our blood—the Petherham blood—and that one day he'd teach me...”
+He said that magic was in our blood—the Petherham blood—and that one day he'd teach me…”

 His voice trailed off as he registered the terrible expression on Havelock's face.
 For a moment it seemed the Chaptermaster might actually hit Albert, but then he sighed and relaxed a little.